 Ownership of a home or other real property in Canada

 Financial ties such as credit cards or banks accounts

 Therefore, to identify the residency status, all the above factors will be considered.
 Those factors will determine one of the following tax-paying statuses, with implications described below:

-Each of the foregoing tax status will determine how much and at what percentage Canadians living overseas must pay for income taxes.
+Each of the foregoing tax statuses will determine how much and at what percentage Canadians living overseas must pay for income taxes.

 On a vacation outside Canada

-Commuting on a regular basis from Canada to your employer in the U.S.
+Commuting regularly from Canada to your employer in the U.S.